signifershrey/KBC-CLI-Game/README.md

   * Go to questions.py and add 15 different questions to the list in JSON format.
   * Test your code with multiple inputs to see if it works fine

-  ### Pushing your code
-    Once you have solved it in your local, push it to a private repo and message us that you have solved it, Also don't forget to add usernames: [“vedansh”, “prachipathrayan”] as collaborators